RobertAhlin/Robert-Ahlin-CV/README.md

 Welcome,

-This project was from the start a lession in my full stack developer course in Code Institute to train Bootstrap4.
+This project was from the start a to train Bootstrap4.
 I made the page personal instead of generic.
-As I want to have a site that can show my skills with a CV I have continously developed it.
+As I want to have a site that can show my skills with a CV, I have continously developed it.

 <img alt="Site Example" src="assets/images/site_example.png">